RaulJCS5/battleships-ee/notas_PDM.md

   - State should be hoisted to at least the lowest common parent of all composables that use the state (read).
   - State should be hoisted to at least the highest level it may be changed (write).
   - If two states change in response to the same events they should be hoisted together.
-- You can hoist state higher than these rules require, but underhoisting state makes it difficult or impossible to follow unidirectional data flow.
+- You can hoist state higher than these rules require, but under hoisting state makes it difficult or impossible to follow unidirectional data flow.

 ## Restoring state in Compose